Doraclepton/GPTest/README.md

 Full processing mode - the mode of processing user code and displaying information to the user about possible actions of the code;

-To create comments, simply use the hash symbol (#)
+To create comments, simply use the hash symbol (#) \
+The program does not handle libraries well in full processing.